Eidsiva-Energi/terraform-modules/confluent-kafka/topic/README.md

 - `cleanup_policy`: Must be either *'delete'* or *'compact'*
 - `schema`: Must have either the parameters `path` and `format` defined or `use_producer_defined` defined.
 - `schema.format`: Must be either *'JSON'* or *'AVRO'*.
+- `schema.path`: If you are using an URL, it must be HTTPS.